JoakimTeixeira/robot-friends/README.md

 ## Running the Project

-To get started, fork the repository and then run the following commands:
+To get started, fork the repository, clone it, and then run the following commands:

     yarn install
     yarn run start